 If done correctly, influencer marketing can be a big catalyst for marketing to drive business growth.

+Don’t take my word for it, you may want to read 11 impressive influencer marketing campaigns, why it works [infographic] and/or love or hate it: influencer marketing works.
 In an ideal world, influencer marketing is more than just brands asking influencers for gloried favors and being short-term and transactional.

 Who are influencers?

 Influencers are individuals who can persuade a significant or nice audience to make decisions based on their opinions and ideas.
 There are many faces of influencers.

 Influencers can be journalists, industry experts, celebrities, academics, professional advisors, and individual brand advocates.